 FEES.
-(Same fees as 2020-2021) We propose the following schedule of fees to pertain to the submission of a capital improvement program/bond issue to the voters of the School District during the 2021-2022 fiscal year, and the issuance of tax anticipation notes for 2021-2022.
+We propose the following schedule of fees to pertain to the submission of a capital improvement program/bond issue to the voters of the School District during the 2022-2023 fiscal year, and the issuance of tax anticipation notes for 2022-2023.